2020-2021-WY-AP-CS/starter-snake-java/README.md

 ### Changing Appearance

-Locate the `index` method inside [Snake.java](src/main/java/com/battlesnake/starter/Snake.java#L102).
+Locate the `index` method inside `Snake.java`.
 You should see code that looks like this:
 ```java
 Map<String, String> response = new HashMap<>();
 response.put("apiversion", "1");